edworzynska/bnb/README.md

 ## The API allows:

 - User registration with password and email validation
-- Listing and booking Spaces, with features to add available dates, view and filter spaces by date
+- Listing and booking spaces, with features to add available dates, view and filter spaces by date
 - Booking management including approving or denying booking requests
 - Email Notifications informing users of booking updates and status changes